haruzova/eob-pf/docs/LV3/Projects/344-Using-a-Game-Engine.md

 (show particles)

 ##### 07/01/25
 JUMPSCARE!!!
 It's a crops rework because I can't take it anymore.
 Crops now need to be watered every day, progressing one stage a day with each stage being directly correlated with a new sprite, and once they're mature they stop growing and wait to be harvested.
 On that note, I also added a new component specifically for harvesting crops (the hurt component is already being used for watering, and I'd rather not mess with the existing function too much and hurt my brain, so a new component it is), so now the player can use the hoe to harvest crops when they're mature.
-Added a damage component and a new harvesting function as well, so that prior to crop maturity, the player can dig up crops and get their seeds back, with some cute lil digging dirt particles to go with it.
+Added a damage component and a new harvesting function as well, so that prior to crop maturity, the player can dig up crops and have them drop a collectable that returns the seeds used, with some cute lil digging dirt particles to go with it.

+(show particles)

 ??? example "Growth cycle component and harvest component"
 	``` gdscript title="harvest_component.gd"